jontek2/A-better-print_start-macro/README.md

 <details>
 <summary>SuperSlicer</summary>
-In Superslicer go to "Printer settings" -> "Custom g-code" -> "Start G-code" and update it to:
+In Superslicer go to "Printer settings" -> "Custom g-code" -> "Start G-code" and replace it with:

 ```
 M104 S0 ; Stops OrcaSlicer from sending temp waits separately